 also known as orange blossom, neroli has a light floral scent with a bit of a woodsy undertone.
 Often it is compared to the scent of honeysuckle.

 Neroli is a rather pricey oil on it’s own, but you can find blends that include neroli that are cheaper.
-My favorite is by Rocky Mountain Oils, with 90% fractionated coconut oil and 10% neroli.
+My favorite is (this one) by Rocky Mountain Oils, with 90% fractionated coconut oil and 10% neroli.
 The neroli is still fragrant and the FCO doesn’t take away or add to the scent.
 The blend allows the price to be much more reasonable for regular use.

 I also like the blend, because I can use it directly on my skin without having to create my own FCO blend.